-Amphotericin B is an antifungal prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of several types of fungal infections, such as histoplasmosis (also known as Histoplasma capsulatum infection), cryptococcosis, and aspergillosis.
-Amphotericin B is also FDA-approved for treating two types of leishmaniasis, which is an infection caused by parasitic protozoans.
-The different formulations of amphotericin B are FDA-approved for different uses.
+Amphotericin B is anprescription medicine approved by the U.S. (FDA) for the treatment of several types of fungal infections, such as and .
+Amphotericin B is also FDA-approved for the treatment of two forms of , which is a parasitic .
+The FDA-approved uses for amphotericin B vary depending on the of the drug.

-Many of the infections for which amphotericin B treatment is FDA-approved are opportunistic infections.
-An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.
+Many of the infections for which amphotericin B treatment is FDA-approved are opportunistic infections (OIs) of HIV.
+An OI is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
 To learn more about OIs, read the What is an Opportunistic Infection? fact sheet.

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), and the HIV Medicine Association of the Infectious Diseases Society of America (IDSA-HIVMA), includes recommendations on the HIV-related uses of amphotericin B to:
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the uses of amphotericin B to:

 Before taking amphotericin B, tell your health care provider: